Technical Details

 By default, both buttons are in a HIGH state (PULL UP configuration).
 When pressed, the button is pulled LOW.

-It can be connected to the monitor with a standard HDMI cable.
+It can be connected to a monitor with a standard HDMI cable.
 HDMI should be connected before powering the ALPON X4.
-HDMI port supports 4K 30fps output.
+The HDMI port supports 4K 30fps output.

 The device has 2x USB 2.0 ports.
 By default, when connected to these ports, devices will be recognized as directly connected to the Raspberry Pi CM4 USB port.

 The combined current output capacity for both ports is 1A.
-This means user can connect a device drawing a maximum of 1A to a single port or two devices with a maximum total current draw of 1A across both ports.
-If this current is exceeded, power to both ports will be cut off.
+You can connect a single device drawing up to 1A, or two devices with a combined draw of no more than 1A across both ports.
+If this limit is exceeded, power to both ports will be cut off.
 To restore power, the device needs to be completely shut down and powered on again.
-If there is a problem with voltage or current on these USB ports, user may get a warning on the screen.

 The switches on this product are covered with a silicone cap.
 To access the switches, use a pointed object to gently open from the notch on the cover.